Political families of the Philippines: Marcos

 The Marcoses are one of the most well-known political families in the Philippines.
 The dynasty started with Mariano Marcos, a lawyer from Ilocos Norte who was a member of the House of Representatives in 1925.
 The Solid North, and particularly Ilocos Norte, remains to be the Marcoses' political stronghold today.
 Several of the Marcoses currently cannot set foot in any United States territory because of a contempt judgement.

 The family was at its peak during the presidency of Ferdinand E. Marcos, son of Mariano Marcos, who ruled from 1965 until 1986.
 Marcos's family members also held several governmental positions during this period.
 Though they were exiled as a result of the People Power Revolution, the Marcos family has since regained power and is currently active in Philippine politics.
 Imelda Marcos, wife of Ferdinand and former first lady, was a governor and assemblywoman of Metro Manila and representative of the first district of Leyte and later, the second district of Ilocos Norte.
 Marcos’ daughter, Imee Marcos, is an incumbent senator, having been elected in 2019.
 She was previously the governor of Ilocos Norte.
 Marcos' only son, Bongbong Marcos, a former senator, governor of Ilocos Norte, and second district representative of Ilocos Norte, ran unsuccessfully for the vice presidency in the 2016 vice presidential race.
-He is the 17th President of the Philippines after winning the 2022 Philippine Presidential Election, receiving 31 million votes.
+In the 2022 election, Bongbong Marcos ran in tandem with Sara Duterte.
+With Duterte family's all out support, he became the 17th President of the Philippines winning the 2022 Philippine Presidential Election.
+Bongbong Marcos received 31,629,783 votes for president and Sara Duterte received 32,208,417 votes for vice president.